Shure Logo.png

 Marty Farrelly, Broadcast Audio Engineer

-Marty has 15 years of experience mixing live sports in Chicago, including professional baseball, basketball, hockey, and college sports.
-His role is to capture the game as it sounds in the venue and deliver that energy to the broadcast.
+Marty has 15 years of experience mixing live sports broadcasts in Chicago, including professional baseball, basketball, hockey, and college sports.
+His role is to capture the game as it sounds in the venue and translate that energy into clear, immersive broadcast audio.

 “The most difficult part of a live broadcast is time.
 From call to air, we often have six hours to wire, place, and fax everything.
 If you do not have the right tools and knowledgeable technicians, you might not make it.”